akshaymitturlab/Java_A1_1BM18CS010/README.md

 > 4. Program 4: Matrix - Addition And Subtraction of Matrix
 > 5. Program 5: ForEach - Finding Max using Foreach Loop
 > 6. Program 6: ClassDemo - Finding Area of Rectangle using Classes and Member Functions
+> 7. Program 7: EmployeeDemo - Read the Data of n Employees and Compute Net Salary of Each Employee